 - Principle payments in excess of balance remaining related to LT loans.

 With equity accounts, contra accounts are abnormal; however, payments to owners can and are often reported as a contra value to retained earnings.
-Most bookkeepers actually create primary accounts for draws and distributions for each respective owner.
-Therefore parenthesis is used to report this.
+Most bookkeepers create primary accounts for draws and distributions for each respective owner.
+Therefore, parenthesis are used to report this.
 See below:

 Capital paid in excess ZZZ,ZZZ